CAVASOL/support-desk/README.md

 # Support Desk

-React app as Support desk and Ticketing system with MERN-Stack
+React app as Support desk and Ticketing system with MERN Stack

 ## Usage